We'll Bring the House Down: Song information

 "We'll Bring the House Down", Slade's first hit single since 1977, is described by AllMusic as an "absolute must-hear".
 "Night Starvation" originally appeared on Six of the Best and was also released as a promotional single in the UK during 1980.
 "When I'm Dancin' I Ain't Fightin'", taken from Six of the Best, is described by AllMusic as "pure classic Slade".
 "Dizzy Mamma" was originally the B-Side to the 1979 failed single "Ginny, Ginny".
 For its inclusion on We'll Bring the House Down, the song was remixed by the band at Portland Studios.
 "Nuts Bolts and Screws", taken from Return to Base, was the other song to be remixed at Portland Studios for inclusion on the album.

 "Lemme Love into Ya" had also been re-worked into the song "Poland", which Lea recorded as a solo venture.
 His version was released as a single in 1982 on Speed Records under the name Greenfields of Tong.
-"Lemme Love into Ya" was voted #2 of the top three Slade album tracks in the Slade Fan Club Poll of 1979.
+"Lemme Love into Ya" was voted number two of the top three Slade album tracks in the Slade Fan Club Poll of 1979.